Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 I also know just how long it takes to go from one castle to the next, and the area is far less compact in reality than it seems on a map.

-Let me show you exactly how to organize your one-day visit to the Loire.
-This is, after all, one of the most popular day trips in France!
+But even with limited time, you have options for a one-day visit to the Loire, one of the most popular day trips in France.

 NOTE: Pages on this site may contain affiliate links, which bring in a small commission at no cost to you.